dhellmann/pymotw-3/source/pdb/index.rst

 --------------------

-Programs that loop or use a large number of recursive calls to the same function are often easier to debug by "skipping ahead" in the execution, instead of watching every call or breakpoint.
+Programs that loop or use a large number of recursive calls to the same function are often easier to debug by skipping ahead in the execution, instead of watching every call or breakpoint.
 The ``ignore`` command tells the debugger to pass over a breakpoint without stopping.
 Each time processing encounters the breakpoint, it